Diisobutylaluminium hydride: Properties

 Although DIBAL can be purchased commercially as a colorless liquid, it is more commonly purchased and dispensed as a solution in an organic solvent such as toluene or hexane.

 Use in organic synthesis

+DIBAL reacts slowly with electron-poor compounds and more quickly with electron-rich compounds.
+Thus, it is an electrophilic reducing agent whereas LiAlH4 can be thought of as a nucleophilic reducing agent.

 DIBAL is useful in organic synthesis for a variety of reductions, including converting carboxylic acids, their derivatives, and nitriles to aldehydes.
 DIBAL efficiently reduces α-β unsaturated esters to the corresponding allylic alcohol.
 By contrast, LiAlH4 reduces esters and acyl chlorides to primary alcohols, and nitriles to primary amines [using Fieser work-up procedure].
-DIBAL reacts slowly with electron-poor compounds, and more quickly with electron-rich compounds.
-Thus, it is an electrophilic reducing agent whereas LiAlH4 can be thought of as a nucleophilic reducing agent.
+Similarly, DIBAL reduces lactones to hemiacetals (the equivalent of an aldehyde).

 Although DIBAL reliably reduces nitriles to aldehydes, the reduction of esters to aldehydes is infamous for often producing large quantities of alcohols.
 Nevertheless, it is possible to avoid these unwanted byproducts through careful control of the reaction conditions using continuous flow chemistry.

 DIBALH was investigated originally as a cocatalyst for the polymerization of alkenes.